-Getting attacked by ants in the middle of the night might set off a string of restless nights and being worried about how to get rid of ants in a bedroom.
+Getting attacked by ants in the middle of the night might set off a string of restless nights.
 Ant stings can be painful, but getting no sleep is even worse.
 The rest of the day will be influenced by your tiredness, reducing your productivity and bringing even more problems.
-This is why how to get rid of ants in a bedroom should take precedence.
+This is why getting rid of the ants in your bedroom should take precedence.

 It entails a lot more than just keeping your place tidy.
 Ants will usually take over your entire house, not just your bedroom.
 Having ants in your bedroom and home can be a real pain, so stick with us until the conclusion of the post to get all the information you need to get rid of this insect problem.
 Let’s get started!